Students are ingenious. (Give a high five if you’re a student reading this!)

 While writing, several blocks might prevent students – and anyone working with texts – from crafting a great story:

-- They don’t know an assigned topic or are tired of writing on the same theme over and over again, lacking original arguments or new data for each work.
+• They don’t understand the topic or are tired of writing on the same theme over and over again, lacking original arguments or new data for each work.

 Whatever is the block, its consequence is evident: Plagiarism.